Bellagio (resort): Restaurants

 Bellagio opened with 16 eateries, some of them overseen by award-winning chefs.
-Picasso is a French restaurant by chef Julian Serrano.
-Paintings by Pablo Picasso adorn the restaurant's walls.
+Picasso was a French restaurant by chef Julian Serrano.
+Paintings by Pablo Picasso adorned the restaurant's walls.
 Chef Todd English opened Olives, which served Mediterranean food and was named after a popular restaurant he opened in Boston.
 The resort also included Circo and Le Cirque, both owned by the Maccioni family and inspired by New York restaurants of the same name.
 Circo was an Italian restaurant, while Le Cirque offers French food and features an upscale circus theme.

 Other restaurants included the 500-seat Buffet at Bellagio; Prime, a steakhouse by chef Jean-Georges Vongerichten; Aqua, a 150-seat seafood restaurant originally from San Francisco, overseen by chef Michael Mina; and the 24-hour Bellagio Cafe.
 Several restaurants included patios overlooking the Bellagio lake.